Antoine Varlet

-Antoine Varlet (/ˈvɑɹlət/, 1 August 1893 – 17 November 1940) was a Belgian architect.
+Antoine Varlet (/ˈvɑɹlət/, 1 August 1893, Grivegnée – 17 November 1940, Ixelles) was a Belgian architect.
 He specialised in luxury apartment buildings in Beaux-Arts and later Art Deco styles.

 Biography

-Antoine Varlet was, with Michel Polak [fr] and Sta Jasinski [fr], one of the pioneers of apartment building construction in Brussels.
-His name appeared for the first time in the Brussels landscape in 1923 for an industrial complex at 42, rue de la Gare/Stationstraat in Etterbeek, in collaboration with his brother, the architect W. Varlet.
+Antoine Varlet was, with Michel Polak and Sta Jasinski [fr], one of the pioneers of apartment building construction in Brussels.
+His name appeared for the first time in the Brussels landscape in 1923 for an industrial complex at 42, rue de la Gare/Stationstraat in Etterbeek, in collaboration with his brother, the architect Walthère Varlet.
 Still in 1923, they renovated a neoclassical building together at 27, rue de l'Est/Ooststraat.
 In 1927, he signed his first apartment building at 110, avenue de Tervueren/Tervurenlaan.

 Varlet was a follower, like his colleague Pierre De Groef [fr], of the Beaux-Arts style in the middle of the Art Deco era.
 However, he quickly turned from 1929 onwards to an Art Deco style mixed with elements of Beaux-Arts.
 His specialty was makings buildings at street corners which give a wider perspective, a practice which has served as a precedent for many architects in Brussels since then.
-As he died young and did not participate after the war in the blossoming of apartment buildings, his work, which marks the Brussels landscape, has not yet been the subject of an in-depth study.